fdioDocs/vpp-docs/docs/reference/vppcontainers/containerCreation.rst

 That *default.conf* file is either located at /etc/lxc/default.conf or for unprivileged containers at ~/.config/lxc/default.conf."

-Since we want to ping between two containers, we'll need to add to this file.
+Since we want to ping between two containers, we'll need to **add to this file**.

 Lets look at the contents of *default.conf*, which should initially look like this: